 Your provider may also recommend certain tests, including:

 - Ultrasound.
 This test uses sound waves to create an image of your uterus, cervix, fallopian tubes and ovaries.

 Other imaging tests.
-A CT scan or MRI scan provides more detail than an ultrasound and can help your doctor diagnose underlying conditions.
+A computed tomography (CT) scan or Magnetic resonance imaging (MRI) scan provides more detail than an ultrasound and can help your doctor diagnose underlying conditions.
 CT combines X-ray images taken from many angles to produce cross-sectional images of bones, organs and other soft tissues inside your body.

 MRI uses radio waves and a powerful magnetic field to produce detailed images of internal structures.
 Both tests are noninvasive and painless.